breylaude/blog/_posts/2024-08-17-trash-programming.md

 comments: true
 ---

-I was watching some guy's finance lectures and he gave lectures with a list of financial advice and he starts out by saying "What is finance", he breaks it down into two things, if you want to get into it you have a choice, you can either invest your own money or other people's money - investing your own money probably only makes sense if you have a lot of it, you need tools to, like there's no reason you should be investing your money if somebody else can invest it better.
+I was watching some random guy's finance lectures and he gave lectures with a list of financial advice and he starts out by saying "What is finance", he breaks it down into two things, if you want to get into it you have a choice, you can either invest your own money or other people's money - investing your own money probably only makes sense if you have a lot of it, you need tools to, like there's no reason you should be investing your money if somebody else can invest it better.
 Basically good advice so I thought I'd do something similar for programming...

 I googled "How to learn to program", also again, like you think I'm on drugs constantly I'm really not, I smoke weed occasionally, I drink occasionally, I don't really do harder drugs than that, I don't think I've taken adderall or any other stimulants this year, I don't know why I'm always asked on the chat, you all think that maybe there's something defective about my brain chemistry.